-We drove non stop from the border of Cambodia to downtown Saigon.
+We started from the border of Cambodia and made our way to Ho Chi Minh City.
 A city etched in my brain from all of the war films that I watched as a kid.

 Not to Miss things to do in Vietnam